Day-Cohort-77/server-side-dotnet-curriculum/book-2-entity-framework/chapters/testtube-setup.md

 ## Creating the Test Project

-Now that we have our API project set up, let's create a test project to test it:
+Now that you have the API project set up, create a test project to test it:

 1. Navigate back to the solution directory: